grahamcarman/docs/astro/manage-hybrid-clusters.md

 ## View clusters

-1. In the **Cloud UI**, click the Astronomer logo in the upper left corner to open your Organization's home page.
+1. In the Cloud UI, click your Workspace name in the upper left corner, then click **Organization Settings**.
 2. Click **Clusters** to view a list of the clusters that are available to your Organization.
 3. Click a cluster to view its information.
 See the following table for more information about each available information page.